rinaldilucas/improved-linktree-example/README.md

   [![Project Screenshot][project-screenshot]](https://rinaldilucas.github.io/improved-linktree-example/)
 </div>

-There are many great linktrees examples available on Internet, however, I didn't find one that really suited my need, so I created this enhanced one using stacks that I wanted to practice.
-This is actually the sum of all my learning right now.
+There are many great link tree examples available on the Internet, however, I didn't find one that suited my needs, so I created this enhanced one using stacks that I wanted to practice.
+This is the sum of all my learning right now.
 If this project helped you in any way, don't hesitate to leave a star!

 <p align="right">(<a href="#top">back to top</a>)</p>